 \subsection{Stationarization}

-As a foundational concept in time series analysis, stationarity refers to the property of a time series where its statistical properties remain constant over time.
-A stationary time series has a constant mean and variance, which simplifies statistical analysis and makes it easier to capture the underlying patterns and behavior within a time series.
-Since many statistics-based time series analysis methods take stationarity as a basic assumption, stationarization of time series data has become an essential module.
-There are ways of transforming non-stationary time series into stationary.
-Traditional time series models stationarize the time series through differencing or log-transformation.
-In recent deep learning approaches, data normalization \cite{ulyanov2016instance} takes the role of stationarization \whx{in a simple but effective way}, which standardizes the \whx{value distribution} of observations while maintaining the intrinsic variations and further helps mitigate the distribution shift between the source and target domains.
+Stationarity is a foundational concept in time series analysis, referring to the property where the statistical properties of a time series remain constant over time.
+A stationary time series exhibits a constant mean and variance, which simplifies statistical analysis and makes it easier to capture the underlying patterns and behaviors within a time series.
+Given that many statistics-based time series analysis methods fundamentally presuppose stationarity, the transformation of non-stationary data into a stationary form has become an essential preprocessing step.
+Conventionally, this stationarization is achieved through methods such as differencing or log-transformation.
+In recent deep learning approaches, data normalization \cite{ulyanov2016instance} takes the role of stationarization in a simple but effective way, which standardizes the value distribution of observations while maintaining the intrinsic variations and further helps mitigate the distribution shift between the source and target domains.

-The deep adaptive input normalization (DAIN) layer~\cite{passalis2019deep} was proposed to adaptively stationarize time series data according to their \whx{original} distribution.
-RevIN \cite{kim2021reversible} introduces reversible instance normalization to time series data, which is an effective normalization-and-denormalization method with learnable affine transforms to \whx{make the model bypass the non-stationary inputs}. \whx{Non-Stationary Transformer \cite{liu2022non} (\emph{Stationary} for short in the following)} proposes a simpler but more effective series stationarization technique that improves the predictive capability of non-stationary series without extra parameters. \whx{Specifically}, for a sequence with $T$ time stamps \whx{and $C$ variates} $\mathbf{X} = \{\mathbf{X}_1, \mathbf{X}_2, ..., \mathbf{X}_T\}\in\mathbb{R}^{T\times C}$, the \whx{outline} of Stationary \cite{liu2022non} can be summarized as:
+Recent deep learning architectures have developed specialized layers to address the non-stationary problem.
+The deep adaptive input normalization (DAIN) layer~\cite{passalis2019deep} was proposed to adaptively standardize time series data based on its original distribution.
+RevIN \cite{kim2021reversible} introduces a reversible instance normalization technique with learnable affine transforms to make the model bypass the non-stationary inputs.
+Further, Non-Stationary Transformer \cite{liu2022non} (\emph{Stationary} for short in the following) proposes a simpler but more effective series stationarization technique that improves the predictive capability of non-stationary series without extra parameters.
+Specifically, for a sequence with $T$ time stamps and $C$ variates $\mathbf{X} = \{\mathbf{x}_1, \mathbf{x}_2, \cdots, \mathbf{x}_T\} \in \mathbb{R}^{T\times C}$, where $\mathbf{x}_t \in \mathbb{R}^{C}$ , the outline of Stationary \cite{liu2022non} can be summarized as follows: